 Copyright© 2007.
 All rights reserved.
 No part of this article may be reproduced in any form without the written consent of the Author.
 This article is for educational purposes only.
 The decision to use, or not to use, any information is the sole responsibility of the reader.

 Dr. Kim Bloomer is an animal naturopath consulting on canine and feline nutrition and wellness.
-In addition, Dr. Kim is a proficient blogger, writer, speaker and presenter on natural pet care as well as the Co-Founder of the American Council of Animal Naturopathy.
-She is the author/co-author of three books including Animals Taught Me That and the newest Essential Oils in Animal Care: A Naturopathic Approach co-authored with her two colleagues.
+In addition, Dr. Kim is a proficient blogger, writer, speaker and presenter on natural pet care as well as the author/co-author of three books including Animals Taught Me That and the newest Essential Oils in Animal Care: A Naturopathic Approach co-authored with her two colleagues.
 Dr. Kim’s articles have been featured in various publications in both print and online.
 Dr. Kim is passionate about using and sharing Young Living Essential Oils.
 Visit her Website:www.AspenbloomPetCare.com

 DISCLAIMER: All information contained here on Aspenbloom Pet Care is intended for educational purposes only.
 It is not provided in order to diagnose, prevent or treat any disease, illness or injured condition of the body or pets and the author, publisher, and contributors accept no responsibility for such use.
 Anyone or their pets suffering from any disease, illness or injury should consult with their physician or veterinarian.
 The ONLY essential oils we use and refer to in ALL our posts, articles, and podcasts are Young Living Essential Oils.
 We DO NOT use any others and would not.
 The statements herein have not been evaluated by the Food and Drug Administration.